mk-fg/linux-ebpf-connection-overseer/README.md

 Linux eBPF Connection Overseer
 ==============================

-Network monitoring tool to display info about new/active connections on linux desktop, with enough associated process/cgroup information to easily tell what those might be from/about, as well as some traffic counters, in a way similar to [conky] tool (i.e. over desktop background or in a transparent overlay window).
+Network monitoring tool to display info about new/active app connections on linux desktop, with enough associated process/cgroup information to easily tell what those might be about and some traffic counters, displayed in a way similar to [conky] tool (i.e. over desktop background or in a transparent overlay window).

 Focus is to be useful in the same way conky is - be able to check what's going on at a glance, easily spotting something new or unusual, with enough configurability